What does a pharmacologist do? - CareerExplorer

-Learn About Being a Pharmacologist (With Salary Info)
+Learn About Being a Pharmacologist (With Salary Info) - Indeed

 A pharmacologist is a scientific professional who conducts research and experiments to develop new medications, with specializations that can range from clinical to veterinary to neuropharmacology.

-What Is a Pharmacologist? - Learn.org
+What is a Pharmacologist? - Learn.org

 A pharmacologist is a type of medical scientist who specializes in testing medicine.
 Pharmacologists may research new medications in laboratories, consult with physicians and specialists, or evaluate pharmacological studies.